RoundBearChoi/2.5D_Platformer_Unity_URP/README.md

 Installing:

-1. "Download ZIP" and open project with Unity
+1. "Download ZIP" and open project in Unity
 2. Open "TutorialScene"

 ----